kwodzicki/pywbgt/README.md

 As the code needs wind speeds in meters per hour, the minimum value (after conversion) for wind speed is 1690.0 meters/hour.

 A second limitation is that no formula for the natural wet bulb temperature is provided.
-Two algorithms for computing the natrual wet bulb temperature are included to address this limitation: Malchaire (1976) and Hunter and Minyard (1999)
+Two algorithms for computing the natural wet bulb temperature are included to address this limitation: Malchaire (1976) and Hunter and Minyard (1999)
 Either of these algorithms can be selected when running the Dimilceli method.

 After some testing, it was discovered that the psychrometric wet bulb algorithm provided by the Dimiceli method was not the most accurate.